syncfusion-content/ej2-common-docs/ej2-javascript/common/Troubleshoot/content-security-policy.md

 When enabling strict [Content Security Policy (CSP)](https://csp.withgoogle.com/docs/strict-csp.html), some browser features are disabled by default.
 In order to use Syncfusion controls with strict CSP mode, it is necessary to include following directives in the CSP meta tag.

 * Syncfusion controls eliminate the need for the `unsafe-eval` directive in the meta tag.
-It is recommended to rewrite the inline string and external templates as function templates for Syncfusion controls template properties in the application.
-This can be achieved by following the guidelines provided in the [function template](../template#function-template) section of the documentation.
+It is recommended to rewrite the inline string and external templates as [function template](../template#function-template) approach for Syncfusion controls template properties in the application.
 This approach ensures compliance with strict Content Security Policy (CSP) guidelines.

+N> If users prefer to continue using inline string and external templates, it is necessary to include the `unsafe-eval` directive in the CSP meta tag in order to bypass the CSP violation.

 * Syncfusion controls uses **base64** as a font icon and it is not allowed in strict CSP enabled site.
 To overcome this, it’s necessary to add the [`font-src data:`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/font-src) directive in the meta tag.